 Josh is a leader in the revitalization of historic commercial districts.
 He uses local data to craft market-based strategies that help cities and communities build economically differentiated, dynamic places.
-He has deep interest in social enterprise and community-owned businesses and he is president of the board of Weavers Way Cooperative, a $35 million enterprise in Philadelphia with three grocery stores, a pet supplies store, and two health-and-beauty-aid stores, and a “Mercantile” gift store selling curated vintage and new products.
+He has deep interest in social enterprise and community-owned businesses and he is president of the board of Weavers Way Cooperative, a $31 million enterprise in Philadelphia with three grocery stores, a pet supplies store, two health-and-beauty-aid stores, and a “Mercantile” gift store selling curated vintage and new products.

 Before joining the CLUE Group, Josh led the National Trust Main Street Center’s urban expansion efforts, establishing the citywide Boston Main Streets program in 19 neighborhoods, as well as individual neighborhood Main Street programs in Cleveland, St. Louis, Los Angeles, New Orleans, Miami, Philadelphia, and others.

 Josh received his B.A. from Columbia University and a master's in historic preservation from the University of Pennsylvania.
 A former molecular biologist, he has more than 25 years of experience in revitalizing downtowns, first as executive director of Main Street South Orange, in South Orange, NJ, in the early 1990s, and then as a senior program officer at the National Main Street Center from 1995 to 2005.
 He joined CLUE Group in 2005.
 In 2007 he graduated from the preservation carpentry program at the North Bennet Street School, a historic trades school in Boston.

 Kennedy is one of the nation’s foremost experts on commercial district revitalization, downtown economics, and independent business development.
 She co-founded the CLUE Group in 2004.
 Her work focuses particular attention on cultivating locally owned businesses, creating dynamic retail development strategies, creating effective business and property development incentives, finding new uses for key historic buildings, and strengthening the organizational infrastructure needed to create vibrant town centers.